 Once the book is put together, call the child over.
 Explain that she’ll be making a book about colorful turkeys called, “Look at the Turkey.”

-Read through each page with the kiddo.
+Read through each page with the child.
 Using the appropriate crayon, have the child underline the color word on each page.

 For the last page, tell her she’ll get to design her own turkey.